Company Registration in Estonia

 For the legal entities with taxable supplies above 16.000 EUR (without import) in a year the registration for the VAT is mandatory.
 The necessary documents must be deposited at the National Tax Board.
 The applicant must provide information regarding the members of the company, the management board and the constitutive documentation of the company.
 The submission can be performed electronically in the Commercial Register system.

 The last step of incorporation is the registration at the Central Sick Fund of Estonia.
 All the employees must be registered within a week from hiring.
+If you want to invest in Estonia by opening a company, our lawyers can help you in this matter.

 What is the minimum share capital of an OU and an AS?